andyly25/NotyTasks/README.md

   - login sign up side by side maybe?
     - click login shows login and vice versa
   - set up dummy account for usage
+- refactor the code
+- Prettify with CSS and things
+  - find color scheme of site you like
+- don't forget accessibility!